 • Warm up first by gently stretching your muscles.
 If it’s cold, wear enough layers to keep the muscles warm, or perhaps wait until later in the day when the sun is up.

 • Avoid repetitive garden work.
 Change your position regularly, keep taking breaks and drink plenty of fluids.

-• Long handles can stop you stooping, and get the wheelbarrow out to move heavy objects.
+• Long handles can stop you from stooping and get the wheelbarrow out to move heavy objects.

 • If you are feeling vulnerable a light back support can help protect your back and remind you to take care.